-HP® has a number of laptops that offer the power and graphics you need to accomplish your editing goals.
+HP® has several laptops that offer the power and graphics you need to accomplish your editing goals.
 They also have options in multiple price ranges in addition to customizable models, making it easy to find exactly what you need.

 The 15-inch HP EliteBook 850 G6 notebook is one of HP’s customizable options, and it boasts anywhere from 128GB to 2TB of SSD storage and the powerful Intel HD Graphics 620 or 850 discrete graphics card.

-This editing laptop also offers up to 64GB of memory and 4 cores of processing power, making it ideal for running all but the most advanced software.
-It’s built for those on-the-go with long battery life and starting weight at under 4 lbs.
+It also offers up to 64GB of memory and 4 cores of processing power, making it ideal for running all but the most advanced software.
+It’s built for those on the go with long battery life and starting weight at under 4 lbs.

 You can also find HP EliteBook x360 models with touch screens so you can get hands-on with your projects, along with numerous screen sizes and resolutions.
-No matter what your needs are, you can pick and choose the specs you need to make the best laptop for video editing.
+No matter what your needs are, you can pick and choose the specs you need to make the best laptop for editing videos.

-Built with gaming in mind, the HP OMEN 15-inch gaming laptop has a number of features that make it a good laptop for video editing as well.
+Built with gaming in mind, the HP OMEN 15-inch gaming laptop has several features that make it a good video editing laptop as well.

-If you want a solid device that doesn’t require you to make any changes but is ready to do the job, then the HP OMEN may be the best editing laptop for you.
+If you want a solid device that doesn’t require you to make any changes but is ready to do the job, then the HP OMEN may be the best computer for video editing for you.

 It also comes at an affordable price, so you know you’ll have the power you need to create great videos without worrying about your laptop budget.